Drinking Caffeine Before Running – How Coffee Will Help You Run Faster

 Should runners use caffeine pills, coffee or supplements?

 While coffee is the most common source of caffeine, many runners can find coffee to be hard on the stomach.

 For example, coffee gives me heartburn if I drink it before I run.
 So, you may need to experiment with what works for you.

 Here are some good sources of caffeine other than coffee:

 Red Bull (1 can) – 80 MG

 Clif shot blocks (3 bloks) – 50 MG

 Fast Lane Tea – 100 MG

-Do you need to curtail caffeine intake before a big race to get the maximum effect?
+Do you need to stop taking caffeine before a big race to get the maximum effect?

 Surprisingly, the answer to this question is no.